Due to COVID-19 and travel restrictions, the conference was hosted as a virtual event and not in Johannesburg, South Africa.

+Moderated by Lohan Spies.
 Existing traditional identity systems are fragmented, insecure and exclusive.
 Blockchain technology allows more secure management and storage of digital identities by providing unified, interoperable, and tamper-proof infrastructure with several benefits to enterprises, users and management systems.
 What is the value of Self-Sovereign Identity (SSI) for organisations and citizens?
 What are the current initiatives and traction of SSI in South Africa?
 What are the economic benefits and the hurdles to SSI adoption in South Africa?

 Norbert will discuss how Metis is building a hub for the entire Web3 economy in 3 stages: a Layer 2 Ethereum scaling solution; no-code integration via smart contract templates, and a Decentralised Autonomous Company (DAC) infrastructure enabling both blockchain and Web2 companies to build decentralised businesses on-chain, with all the functionalities of real-world enterprises and all the advantages of blockchain technology.

 Dr. Obasi will discuss how DafriBank Digital Limited (a Comoros licensed Digital Bank set up by DafriGroup) facilitates banking, finance and crypto adoption in Africa and globally.

 Moderated by Ernest Mbenkum.
 The traditional correspondent banking model results in high fees for both FX and transaction costs, with settlement ranging between 1-5 days.
 These inefficiencies can significantly impact the end user.
 Digital assets are emerging as changing the game for international payments, especially in Africa.
 While there is some regulatory uncertainty surrounding how digital assets function in the global economy, the value add they bring to cross-border transfers is undeniable.